yamatt/blog/content/showcase/chardiff.md

 link: https://github.com/yamatt/python3-chardiff
 license: AGPLv3
 keywords: []
-draft: true
+draft: false
 tags: []
 math: false
 toc: false
 ---

-CharDiff is an easy to use tool to compare 2 strings and highlight the characters in them that are different.
+CharDiff is an easy-to-use tool to compare 2 strings and highlight the characters in them that are different.

 This came about for a couple reasons.